 How to Stop Moisture Problems

-Older homes tend to have a lot of cracks and gaps.
+Older homes tend to have a lot of cracks and gaps throughout the structure from decades of shifting and settling.

 Moisture can find its way through these gaps and into your home.

-This is why foam insulation is really the best option to really seal up the home from the outside.
-Foam insulation is the only material that will expand into all of the nooks and crannies to completely fill the cavity.
+This is why foam insulation is really the best option to seal up the home from the outside.
+Foam insulation is the only material that will expand into all of the nooks and crannies to fill the cavity completely.

 How to Tell if You Need Insulation